feiyoung/feiyoung.github.io/pages/publications.md

 ---

 <!--Key publications are described in more detail on the [Research](research.html) page.-->
-For a complete list of publications, see also [Google Scholar](https://scholar.google.com.hk/citations?user=1wVQpBUAAAAJ&hl=en).
+For a complete list of publications, see also [ResearchGate](https://www.researchgate.net/profile/Liu-Wei-59).